polyglotDataNerd/poly-campiagnzero-piplines/docs/GoogleDocsParser.md

 The API's to interact with google docs use the core GCP framework.
 In order to run the automated pipeline the owner would need:

  - Register for Google Service Account: https://cloud.google.com/compute/docs/access/service-accounts
- - Credentials, since the interaction uses private credentials to interact, the owner would need to generate credentials once the service account has been created: https://cloud.google.com/iam/docs/service-accounts#application_default_credentials
+ - Credentials, the pipeline interaction uses private credentials to interact, the owner would need to generate credentials once the service account has been created: https://cloud.google.com/iam/docs/service-accounts#application_default_credentials
  - Once the service account and credentials have been established they would need to live in secured private bucket in AWS s3 since the application will temporally import those credentials to authenticate the collection.

 **[Package Location](../src/main/scala/com/sg/transformers/ocr)**